• mmooss a year ago

 Closing the hatch and stopping the use of that docking port seems to be the smart thing to do.
 Worst case scenario, repressurise, dock the Progress, unload, load it with trash, and close the hatch.
 I also don't think anyone is considering using this module to boost the station's altitude - I would't put any additional stresses on it anyway.

-• schiffern 6 minutes ago
+• schiffern a year ago

-Sealing the leak is only putting a bandaid over the problem.
+True, but also sealing the leak is only putting a bandaid over the problem.
 The hull is still going to fail eventually.

 A better fix would be (believe it or not) drilling holes in it, then sealing it over.
 This "stop drilling" prevents the crack from growing any larger.